redpanda-data/deployment-automation/README.md

 4. Fill in the `hosts.ini` template with the user & ips, based either on the terraform output or your own infrastructure.
 5. `ansible-playbook --private-key <your_private_key> -i hosts.ini -v ansible/playbooks/provision-node.yml -e redpanda_packagecloud_token=<your_token_here> <extra variables - optional>`
     - To start Redpanda and monitoring on the nodes, extra variable `-e start=true` can be passed to the ansible command
-    - To deploy instances with multiple HDDs in a RAID, extra variable `-e with_raid=true` can be passed to the ansible command.
-      Keep in mind that a supported instance should be created with terraform in the previous step.

 6. Use rpk & standard kafka tool to produce/consume from the redpanda cluster & access the grafana installation on the monitor host.